Dr. Rajat Kathuria

 Dr Bhagwati was Joint Secretary (Capital Markets, Pension Reforms and External Commercial Borrowings) in the Ministry of Finance (MoF).
 During his tenure in MoF he was responsible for improving market integrity and implementing best practices in Indian bond, equity and derivatives’ markets and the pensions sector.
 He has worked for eleven years in Washington DC in the World Bank’s Treasury.
 His responsibilities at the World Bank included bond funding, derivatives transactions and asset-liability management.

 Dr Bhagwati has authored research publications in ICRIER, at the World Bank and in several books.
-He is a columnist in Business Standard (an Indian financial daily).
+He is an occasional columnist in Business Standard (an Indian daily newspaper).

 A former civil servant, Mr. Anwarul Hoda joined the Indian Administrative Service in 1962.
 A substantial part of his career in the government has been spent in assignments related to Trade Policy.